What Are the Legal Remedies After Child Sexual Assault

-The United States Supreme Court also has ruled that Title IX protects children from sexual assault by adults and other students.
+The United States Supreme Court also has ruled that Title IX protects against child sexual assault by adults and other students.
 In Gebser v.
 Lago Vista Independent School District, 524 U.S. 274 (1998), the Court evaluated a case involving a sexual relationship between a student and her teacher.
 The Court ruled that a school would be liable under Title IX if it had actual notice of the relationship and was deliberately indifferent to the misconduct.
 In Gebser, the Court concluded that the school was not aware of the sexual conduct and so could not be liable.

 In another case, Davis Next Friend LaShonda D. v.
 Monroe County Board of Education, 526 U.S. 629 (1999), the Supreme Court looked at peer-on-peer sexual harassment.
 The mother brought the case on behalf of her daughter, a fifth-grade student.
 A male classmate harassed her for five months, including inappropriate touching, rubbing his body against hers in a sexually suggestive manner, and making vulgar statements to her.
 The female student and her mother complained to the school’s teachers and principal on numerous occasions, but nothing was done to stop the harassment.
 The Court determined that the school’s lack of response demonstrated deliberate indifference to known acts of sexual harassment.